Master equation of discrete time graphon mean field games and teams: Introduction

 The paper is structured as follows.
-In Section~\ref{sec:Model}, we present a model of the graphon mean field game, followed by some preliminary result from our past research regarding \mpe in strategic dynamic games.
+In Section~\ref{sec:Model}, we present a model of the graphon mean field game and team, followed by some preliminary result from our past research regarding \mpe in strategic dynamic games.
 In section ~\ref{sec:methodology}, we present our main results where we present algorithm to compute \mpe for both finite and infinite horizon game, and also present existence results.
-In section ~\ref{sec:example}, we show the simulation results for the cyber-security example assuming different graphons and conclude in Section~\ref{sec:Concl}.
+In Section~IV we talk about the existence of GMFE.
+In Section~V, we consider graphon team problem and provide a dynamic program to find optimal Markovian policies.
+In Section~\ref{sec:example}, we show the simulation results for the cyber-security example assuming different graphons and conclude in Section~\ref{sec:Concl}.